OpenAiTx/OpenAiTx/projects/bird-bench/BIRD-Interact/README-en.md

   </a>
 </div>

-## News
+## 📰 News

+- [2025-08-26] 🚀 We're excited to announce the release of the **[BIRD-Interact-Full (600)](https://huggingface.co/datasets/birdsql/bird-interact-full)** set!
+It's a tough one — the best LLMs are only achieving a **16.33%** success rate, with just **10.0%** on the `c-interact` and `a-interact` portions.
+👉 For more details, please visit our [project website](https://bird-interact.github.io/).

+- [2025-08-26] 📬 We'll be sending the **Ground Truth & Test cases** to our mailing list this week.
+If you want early access, please send an email as instructed on the site for an **automatic download**.

+- [2025-08-26] 💾 On another note, we've also released a SQLite version of **[LiveSQLBench-Lite](https://huggingface.co/datasets/birdsql/livesqlbench-base-lite-sqlite)** for easier local research.
+The full **LiveSQLBench-Base** and **-Large** versions are coming soon!

-- [2025-08-22] **Bug Fix**: In Bird-Interact-Agent code, we fixed a bug where, during phase-2 SQL evaluation, the stored phase-1 SQL could not be successfully executed, resulting in a lower Phase-2 success rate.
-This bug only affects tasks where phase1 SQL performs operations on the database, such as CREATE table, etc.
+- [2025-08-22] **Bug Fix**: In Bird-Interact-Agent code, we fixed a bug that when evaluating phase-2 SQL, the stored phase-1 SQL cannot be executed successfully, leading to a lower success rate of Phase-2.
+This bug only affects those tasks where phase1 sql does some operations on the database, e.g. CREATE table, etc.

 ## 🧸 Overview

-BIRD-INTERACT, an interactive text-to-SQL benchmark, **re-imagines Text-to-SQL evaluation via the lens of dynamic interactions**.
+BIRD-INTERACT, an interactive text-to-SQL benchmark, **re-imagines Text-to-SQL evaluation via lens of dynamic interactions**.
-The environment integrates a hierarchical knowledge base, database documentation, and a function-driven user simulator to recreate realistic enterprise environments covering full **CRUD** operations.
+The environment blends a hierarchical knowledge base, database documentation and a function-driven user simulator to recreate authentic enterprise environments across full **CRUD** operations.
-It provides two rigorous test modes: (1) passive **Conversational Interaction** and (2) active **Agentic Interaction**, spanning 600 annotated tasks including Business Intelligence (BI), CRUD operations, etc., each protected by executable test cases.
+It offers two rigorous test modes: (1) passive **Conversational Interaction** and (2) active **Agentic Interaction**, spanning 600 annotated tasks including Business Intelligence (BI), CRUD operations and etc., each guarded by executable test cases.
-Typical evaluations trigger 1,968-5,496 interaction turns between model and user simulator, while state-of-the-art reasoning models currently solve only **≈24%** and **≈18%** of tasks, highlighting the benchmark's challenge.
+Typical evaluations trigger 1,968-5,496 interaction turns between model and user simulator, while state-of-the-art reasoning models currently solve only **≈24%** and **≈18%** of tasks, underscoring the benchmark's challenge.

 <p align="center">
   <img src="https://raw.githubusercontent.com/bird-bench/BIRD-Interact/main/materials/workflow.png"